THE AGE OF REVOLUTIONS 1642-1791• • THE NOTIONS

 • fiscal policy : more revenuefor the government means the people pay more taxes.

-• trade monopoly: government commercial policy which allows a company to be the only one to trade goods with its colonies - which then can’t trade with better partners or other destinations).
+• trade monopoly: government commercial policy which allows a company to be the only one to trade goods with its colonies.